Raw milk is not exceptionally dangerous compared to other commonly consumed foods. Let’s look at some data.

 Leafy greens sicken more people than raw milk.
 This is not only due to the fact that more people eat leafy greens, but also the rate at which leafy greens sicken people.

 Leafy greens cause 9.8% of foodborne illness in the United States each year, with an estimated 2.3 million people affected.
-If we assumed that 333 million people are consuming leafy greens, or the entirety of the US population, the rate of illness per consumer associated to leafy greens is 0.69%.
+If we assumed that 333 million people are consuming leafy greens — a conservative assumption, as FoodNet surveys put regular leafy green consumption closer to 71% of the population, which would make the per-consumer rate modestly higher — the rate of illness per consumer associated with leafy greens is 0.69%.

 0.69% of leafy green consumers get sick from leafy greens.